mk12/vscode-better-git-line-blame/README.md

 ## Features

-- Displays line annotations in the same style as GitLens.
+- Displays line annotations in the same style as GitLens (but much faster).
 - Annotates all lines at once when selecting multiple lines.
 - On hover, shows the commit author, date, message, and SHA.
 - Includes a "Show diff" link using VS Code's built-in diff viewer.